-Financial Performance
+Financial performance

-The consolidated loss of the consolidated entity after providing for income tax amounted to \$358,039 (2020: loss \$640,064).
+The loss of the consolidated entity after providing for income tax amounted to \$220,341 (2022: loss \$223,230).

-Financial Position
+Financial position

-At 31 December 2021 cash was \$2,952,530 (2020: \$3,382,016) and current liabilities were \$246,743 (2020: \$333,617).
-The reduction in cash is chiefly due to the payment of exploration and evaluation expenditure creditors and administration expenses during the year.
+At 31 December 2023, cash was \$1,072,411 (2022: \$2,700,817) and had net current liabilities of \$187,719 (net current assets 31 December 2022: \$2,087,931).
+The net current liabilities position at 31 December 2023 is mainly due to the payment of exploration and evaluation expenditure creditors and administration expenses during the year.

-The Group (being Carbon Minerals Limited and its subsidiary Australian Coalbed Methane Pty Limited) has adequate cash reserves to fund its continued participation in the joint arrangement with Santos for the foreseeable future.
-Budgeted expenditure commitments for the year ending 31 December 2022 for ACM's 35% share are \$906,500.
-Please refer to Note 22 for further information on future exploration expenditure commitments.
+The Group has adequate cash reserves to fund its continued participation in the joint arrangement with Santos for the foreseeable future.
+Budgeted expenditure commitments for the year ending 31 December 2024 for ACM's 35% share are \$1.484M.
+Please refer to Note 21 for further information on future exploration expenditure commitments.

-The Group also has a \$1.25M loan facility in place to use for working capital as and when required.
-Please refer to Note 18 for further information on the loan facility.
+The Group also has a \$1.25M loan facility in place to fund the remaining expenditure commitments and to use for working capital as and when required.
+Please refer to Note 17 for further information on the loan facility.